evangelinemills/Portfolio-Project-2/README.md

 * [Am I Responsive?](https://ui.dev/amiresponsive)-This website was used to to generate a a responsiveness mockup images used at the top of this README file.

+* [Favicon](https://favicon.io/emoji-favicons/worm/)-The worm logo from the browser tab was taken from here.

 ## Testing
 ----
 * ### HTML